crawley/qcif-mailout/README.md

      For instance, the UQ mailer will throttle mailouts if you submit more than one email per second.

   7. Try the mailout sending just 1 email to your own email address.
-(TBD - functionality to override the recipient email address for testing.)
+You can use `-T` to override the target for all emails.

   8. Touch wood.